 Fees & Deadline

 The Duke University Graduate School Admissions Office will charge an $80 application fee for all applications regardless of when they are received by the Graduate School.
-No new applications will be considered after December 28 for the Graduate Program in Religion.
+The deadline to apply is December 7.

 The principal factors considered by the admissions committee of the graduate faculty in religion in decisions regarding admission are: